Donnell Ryan: Career

-Ryan retired from the being a judge in 2011 and took up the office of Independent Assessor, Special Building Industry Powers.
+Ryan retired from being a judge in 2011 and took up the office of Independent Assessor, Special Building Industry Powers.
 In 2014–2015, Ryan conducted an Independent Review of the “Melbourne Response” to allegations of sexual abuse within the Catholic Archdiocese of Melbourne.

+Personal life and death

+Donnell Ryan was married to Gabrielle, and had one son and one daughter.

+Ryan died on 26 August 2023, at the age of 82.